-Medicines should only be taken to school when essential; that is where it would be detrimental to a child’s health if the medicine were not administered during the school day.
+Medicines will only be administered in school when essential; that is where it would be detrimental to a child’s health if the medicine were not administered during the school day.

 Staff at Veritas Primary Academy will only administer medicines prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.
-Medicines will only be accepted in the original container as dispensed by a pharmacist and should include the prescriber’s instructions for administration.
+Medicines will only be accepted in the original container as dispensed by a pharmacist and must include the prescriber’s instructions for administration.
 It is helpful if medicines are prescribed in dose frequencies which enable it to be taken outside school hours.
 For example, medicines that need to be taken three times a day could be taken in the morning, after school hours and at bedtime.
-If a parent wishes to adapt the timing of medicine administration, written confirmation of this must accompany the medication.
+If a parent wishes to adapt the timing of medicine administration, written confirmation of the reason for change must accompany the medication.

 Prescribed medicine will not be given: